wri/Aqueduct30Docker/readme.md

 1. Open your browser and go to http://localhost:8888
 The standard password for your notebooks is `Aqueduct2017!`, you can change this [later](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html)

-1. To save you progress, please see the section below.
+1. Congratulations, you can start running code in your browser.
+This tuturial continues in the section [Additional Steps After Starting your jupyter Notebook server](#AdditionalSteps)

 ## Cloud based solution (recommended)